yujiri8/yujiri.xyz/misc/resume.md

 NAV Resume
 TEMPLATE DEFAULT

-*This is sort of an informal draft, excluding some stuff like detail about education and address.*
+This is sort of an informal draft, excluding some stuff I'd know to include in a submission like detail about education.

 Legal name: Ryan Westlund